tanfwong/rfsoc_notes/_sources/ch6/opencl.md

 * OpenCL provides a programming framework for us to develop programs that run on the host as well as the compute devices.
-In particular, the OpenCL framework contains two layers of APIs:
+In particular, the OpenCL framework contains three layers of APIs:
   - The *platform-layer APIs* support an application program that runs on the host to discover the platform architecture, and to set up, configure, and initialize the compute devices in the platform.
+  - The *kernel compiler* generates *kernel programs* that run on the compute devices.
-  - The *runtime APIs* support the development of *kernel programs* that run on the compute devices.
-Some runtime APIs also run on the host to transfer kernel programs and data to the compute units in the compute devices, execute the kernel programs to perform computing tasks in the compute units, and transfer results back from the compute devices back to the host.
+  - The *runtime APIs* support the application program that runs on the host to transfer kernel programs and data to the compute units in the compute devices, execute the kernel programs to perform computing tasks in the compute units, and transfer results back from the compute devices back to the host.

 * As discussed in {numref}`sec:vaad`, we will use Vitis HLS to develop kernel programs in C/C++.
-Thus, we will not use the runtime APIs that support that purpose.
+Thus, we will not use the kernel compiler that supports that purpose.
 However, we will use both the platform-layer and runtime APIs in the host program to set up the OpenCL platform, control the DSP kernels, and execute the DSP computing task in the kernels.

 ## Memory Model
 * The OpenCL *memory model* describes how different memory resources